 If you’re facing homicide charges, the stakes are incredibly high in Lawrence County, MO.
 It’s critical not to leave your future to chance or to rely on a lawyer whose name you saw on a billboard or bus stop.
 Hiring an experienced criminal defense attorney can mean the difference between a lighter sentence or even freedom and spending years in prison.
 Here’s how the Lawrence County, MO Combs Waterkotte homicide lawyers can assist you:

-If you are accused of homicide in the Lawrence County, MO area and partner with Combs Waterkotte, you’re not just choosing the ideal homicide lawyer in Lawrence County, MO and throughout Missouri – you are securing your rights, your freedom, and your future.
-Along with expert criminal defense from our knowledgeable homicide attorneys, our entire staff offers expertise in the following areas for residents in Lawrence County and beyond:
+If you’re facing homicide charges in or around Lawrence County, MO and hire Combs Waterkotte, you aren’t just hiring the ideal homicide lawyer in Lawrence County, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
+In addition to expert criminal defense from our knowledgeable homicide lawyers, our entire staff offers expertise in the following areas for Lawrence County, MO residents:

 Contact a Skilled Lawrence County, MO Homicide Lawyer Now at Combs Waterkotte